 The diverse body of autism research provides an opportunity to quantify the contribution of a wide range of risks, with the goal of identifying putative neural substrates and mechanisms.
-Just as there are two major periods of ASD gene co-expression, epidemiological and clinical literature reveal two major time windows for environmental risk.
+Just as there are two major periods of ASD gene coexpression, epidemiological and clinical literature reveal two major time windows for environmental risk.
+These time windows, identified independently from the gene expression analysis, suggest a postnatal period when the cerebellum might influence ASD-like outcomes.

-To illustrate both genetic and environmental risk factors for autism in quantitative perspective, their associated risk ratios are shown in Figure 2.
+To illustrate both genetic and environmental risk factors for autism in quantitative perspective, we shown a variety of associated risk ratios in Figure 1B.
 The highest risk ratio is found for identical twins with a substantially lower risk for fraternal twins, a finding that formed the original basis for the idea of genetic causation.
-Yet ASD is also affected by environmental factors occurring before birth, demonstrating the potential of environmental insults to impede the maturation of social function.
+Yet, ASD is also affected by environmental factors occurring before birth, demonstrating the potential of environmental risk factors to impede the maturation of social function.